StackExchange/dnscontrol/documentation/provider/huaweicloud.md

 ## Activation
 DNSControl depends on a standard [IAM User](https://support.huaweicloud.com/intl/en-us/usermanual-iam/iam_02_0003.html) with permission to list, create and update hosted zones.

-You can apply the `DNS FullAccess` policy however this includes access to many other areas.
+The `DNS FullAccess` policy will also work, but that provides access to many other areas and violates the "principle of least privilege".

 The minimum permissions required are as follows:

 ```json
 {